[quote_center]” Best friends find you when you least expect them “[/quote_center]

 But get ready for a surprise …because, despite the name, Joe isn’t a boy ….and you wouldn’t be the only one surprised to discover that.
 And no, I did not spoil the film for you, as Joe’s personality becomes clear from the first minutes of the movie.
 Yet, I can assure you that this doesn’t make my friend Joe a predictable or boring film.
 On the contrary, the story is told in a way that will keep you glued to the screen during the film’s entire 90 minutes.

 I loved the atmosphere in this film – it felt like watching Stand By Me, with elements from Mickybo and Me and The Cure thrown in for good measure.
 Chris’s obsession with books and adventures reminded me of when I was his age, and his attitude towards girls isn’t much different than what mine has always been.
-For one thing its rather easier to buddy up with people from your own gender.
+For one thing it’s rather easier to buddy up with people of your own gender.
 It’s a classic issue really – can there exist a real, pure friendship between a boy and a girl or is gender tension always bound to appear?

 The film offers an interesting view of that question as the friendship between Chris and Joe flourishes when they are buddying up – even if Chris is not aware that Joe unwillingly has a gender-bender role.
-Chris grows fond of Joe because of the amazing bicycle stunts and boyish bravado and has no idea that Jan is really a girl who is a trapeze artist in a travelling circus.
+Chris grows fond of Joe because of the amazing bicycle stunts and boyish bravado and has no idea that Jan is really a girl who is a trapeze artist in a traveling circus.
 What he senses is that his friend is harboring a secret – a secret he is bound to discover…

 “sometimes you can’t tell everything – even to a best friend”